 Why is this happening?

 In North East Nigeria, humanitarian crisis and conflict have put girls’ safety in jeopardy.
-They’re facing violence, poverty and a lack of employment opportunities which – combined with gender inequality – have contributed to a dramatic increase in girls being trafficked within and across the country’s borders.
+They’re facing violence, poverty and a lack of employment opportunities which – combined with gender inequality – have contributed to a dramatic increase in Nigerian women and girls being trafficked within and across the country’s borders.

 Traffickers are taking advantage of these girls’ circumstances.
 They’re luring girls and young women with promises of well-paid jobs and tricking families into giving up their daughters, but what seems like a way out is a path to exploitation.
 These girls are experiencing sexual exploitation, sexual abuse, violence and forced labour.
 They’re being trapped in a life of slavery.